SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 	:param store: the reference to a loaded store
 	:param key: the key as string of a stored key-value-pair
-	:param default: an optional value in case the key does not exist in the store (a valid number)
+	:param default: an optional number value in case the key does not exist in the store
-	:return: the stored value or the default (as double format value)
+	:return: the stored value as double or the default

 .. py:method:: setOptNum(store, key, value)